Sound Camp for Musicians and Filmmakers

 Tuition for Students Living on Campus:

-Open to students entering grades 9 through 12 and high school graduates looking for film schools
+Eligibility: Open to students entering grades 9-12 and high school graduates looking for film schools.

 This workshop introduces students to the fundamentals of sound, audio recording and sound design for film.
 Working with Avid Protools, the week-long class teaches acoustics, proper microphone skills, multi-track recording and sound design for film and video.
 In Point Park’s state-of-the-art recording suite, students will participate in recording a music artist, as well as recording dialog and sound effects for a scene from a film.

 Through this workshop, students will be able to understand the processes of recording multi-track music and post-production sound for film, understand the basic uses of Avid Protools in post-production sound work, refine sound recordings using editing, filtering and mixing techniques, design, build and mix a textured, multi-layered sound track consisting of dialog, sound effects, and music.